Internship Program

-Northwest Youth Corps’ Conservation Internship Program provides training and hands-on experience with land and water resource management agencies, such as the National Park Service, United States Forest Service, U.S. Army Corps of Engineers, State Organizations and Non-Profits, in Idaho, Northern California, Oregon and Washington.
+Northwest Youth Corps’ Conservation Internship Program provides training and hands-on experience with land and water resource management agencies, such as the National Park Service, United States Forest Service, U.S. Army Corps of Engineers, and State Organizations and Non-Profits in Idaho, Oregon, and Washington.

 Video showcasing Northwest Youth Corps internship experience and partnership with Lewis and Clark National Historical Park